openshift-labs/learn-katacoda/introduction/developing-with-odo/01-creating-initial-project.md

 * **Username:** ``developer``
 * **Password:** ``developer``

-You should see the output:
+You should see the output below:

 ```
 ✓  Login successful.